sellerlabs/welcome/README.md

 ## Customer Success Onboarding:

 - [ ] Check your email.
 You should have an invite to Enterprise LastPass.
-It will be for yourname@sellerlabs.com.
+It will be for <you>@sellerlabs.com.
 If you don't have it yet, ping @brian.
 Follow the setup instructions for [Passwords and Security](https://github.com/sellerlabs/lounge/blob/master/passwords.md).

 - [ ] Get someone to help you setup your account in the [Seller Labs App](https://accounts.sellerlabs.com/).
 You can create a free account there yourself (with your SL email), and then DevOps can make you an admin user.
+Marilyn (@mcole) would be glad to help you with this!

 - [ ] You will probably also get invites to things like Intercom and Mandrill.
 Be on the lookout for those.